T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems

-The purpose of building a local greedy tree is to compare the advantages and disadvantages of different combinations of local eigenvalues and to filter out the relatively good ones.
-The eigenvalue combination evaluation metrics introduced earlier can also be applied to local eigenvalue combinations.
-Using \textit{rss} as an example, the local eigenvalue combination scores on each path of the local greedy tree in Fig. \ref{fig:lgt} can be calculated, as shown in Table \ref{tab:rss}.
-By calculating the \textit{rss} of the combination of local eigenvalues on each path of the local greedy tree, it can be concluded that the best CE path on these three eigenvalue subsets is $ <1,1,1>$, which is the local eigenvalue subset of the query sample $ S$.
+Using \textit{rss} as an example, the local feature value combination scores on each path of the local greedy tree in Figure \ref{fig:lgt} can be calculated, as shown in Table \ref{tab:rss}.
+By calculating the \textit{rss} of the combination of local feature values on each path of the local greedy tree, it can be concluded that the best CE path on these three feature value subsets is $ <1,1,1>$, which is the local feature value subset of the query sample $ S$.